How to plan releases across teams

 From the customer’s perspective, a release is any new functionality that improves how they interact with the product.
 From the organization’s perspective, a release (also called a launch) is all the work that must be completed to deliver this new experience by a planned date.
-Regardless of the development methodology, releases are critical to providing customers with a complete product experience, in which every customer touchpoint is optimized to deliver the best holistic experience possible.
+Regardless of the development methodology, releases are critical to providing customers with a Complete Product Experience (CPE), in which every customer touchpoint is optimized to deliver the best holistic experience possible.

 Providing the best new customer experience requires coordinating the participation of multiple groups within an organization.
 The individuals responsible for planning, communicating, executing, and collaborating on a release are known as the cross-functional product team.